 - Safety: A reliable system supports safer work by establishing clearer procedures, improving visibility into equipment use, and strengthening control over day-to-day operations.
 In Australia, manufacturers also need to comply with WHS obligations, and Safe Work Australia notes that manufacturing work includes duties related to plant risks, hazardous manual tasks, slips, trips, and falls from height.

 - Cost-effectiveness: A cost-effective system helps manufacturers use materials, labour, and equipment more productively without sacrificing output quality.
-When manufacturing ERP systems in Australia give managers clearer cost visibility across procurement, production, and inventory, they can protect margins and make better decisions sooner.
+When manufacturing ERP systems Australia give managers clearer cost visibility across procurement, production, and inventory, they can protect margins and make better decisions sooner.

 Types of Manufacturing Systems